 39. International Politics

-Political tensions can cause trade interruptions, supply chain issues, and interrupt transportation logistics.
-When we purchase American made products, we aren’t relying on the world to be at peace.
+Political tensions can cause trade disruptions, supply chain issues, and delays in transportation logistics.
+When we purchase American-made products, we aren’t relying on the world to be at peace.

 40. Dictatorships and Terrorism